Along Came Daffy: Plot

-Yosemite Sam and his black-haired twin (along with an emaciated mouse) are snowbound in a cabin with no food; starving, they begin to hallucinate, appearing to one other as a roast turkey and a Dagwood sandwich.
-Their frenzy is interrupted by the arrival of door-to-door salesman Daffy Duck, selling cookbooks.
+Stuck in a snowbound cabin with no food, a starving, emaciated mouse eats a picture of cheese then belches confetti.
+Yosemite Sam and his black-haired twin are so hungry they begin hallucinating and appear to one another as a roast turkey and a Dagwood sandwich.
+Just as they begin approaching each other hungrily with knives and forks drawn, their frenzy is interrupted by the arrival of door-to-door salesman Daffy Duck, selling cookbooks.
 Intent on making the duck their meal, the two famished brothers relentlessly chase Daffy throughout the cabin, eventually catch him and throw him into the oven.
 To save himself, Daffy then offers them a complimentary six-course turkey dinner, which he produces from his sample case before hastily departing.
 However, just as Sam and his brother prepare to indulge, a swarm of mice emerges from the wall, and swiftly devours the feast.

 A moment later, Daffy returns to the cabin, this time offering after-dinner mints.
 Still starving, the brothers seize Daffy and slam the door shut, prompting the duck to open it and tell the audience "Well, here we go again!" before being pulled back inside.

 Production notes

 Along Came Daffy is one of only two Warner Bros. shorts (the other being Honey's Money from 1962), where Yosemite Sam is not paired with his usual antagonist, Bugs Bunny.
-Along Came Daffy features a scene where Daffy briefly mimics Bugs by chewing a carrot and uttering Bugs's iconic catchphrase, "What's up, Doc?"
-This narrative structure revisits the theme of two characters endeavoring to consume Daffy, originally depicted in Daffy's Southern Exposure (1942).
+Along Came Daffy features a scene where Daffy briefly mimics Bugs by miming chewing a carrot and uttering a variation of Bugs's iconic catchphrase, "What's cookin, Doc?"
+This narrative structure revisits the theme of two characters endeavoring to consume Daffy in a similar manner as seen in Daffy's Southern Exposure (1942).

+Home media

+This short is available on the Looney Tunes Collector's Choice: Volume 4 Blu-ray.